vxna/mini-html-webpack-template/README.md

 ## Complex security features

-[SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) is out of scope of this project and it's recommended to use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) with tools like [webpack-subresource-integrity](webpack-subresource-integrity) or others.
+[SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) is out of scope of this project and it's recommended to use [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) with it's ecosystem tools.

 ## Inspired by